vektorious/cm-curriculum/_articles/06-licenses-and-standards/findability.md

 |[Appropedia](https://www.appropedia.org/Welcome_to_Appropedia)|Hardware in general|Appropriate technologies wiki|
 |[Open Neuroscience](https://open-neuroscience.com)|OS projects for Neurosciences|several hardware projects|

 ### The need for findability standards

-There is a large number of platforms available for sharing.
-While great for diversity and "consumer choice" this also creates an issue when we are trying to find projects.
+This large number of platforms available for sharing create the need for an appropriate system to find projects.

 That is, how can we make sure we have searched everywhere for a project before we start something from scratch, and also, how can we make sure our project will be found by others?
 We tend to think that simply having a "google" for things will give us a pretty good overview of what is available, but this often times leads to projects being missed altogether, since sometimes they do not show in the first page of google.